 - For more information about how the standard is applied when certifying products where there is a possibility of cross contamination with non-vegan ingredients, see Cross contamination when certifying vegan products.

-- Certified products must not include instructions on the packaging or other material that indicate animal products should be used in the preparation, use or finishing of the product.
-This criterion is a conclusion of the specification that "animal products must not be used in the manufacturing process" by including processing done by the consumer after purchase of the product.
+- Certified products must not include instructions on the packaging or other material that indicate animal products must be used in the preparation, use or finishing of the product.
+This criterion is a conclusion of the condition that "animal products must not be used in the manufacturing process" by including processing done by the consumer after purchase of the product.